 A safe, more comfortable and effective way to reverse a physical opioid dependence is medical opioid detoxification.
 Medical detox dramatically reduces the discomfort and duration of withdrawal.
 It provides a proven means of safely removing opioids from a person’s pain receptors.
 Removing the opioids enables their body to gradually return to a normal level of pain response.

 Rapid detox is an anesthesia-assisted form of medical detox that can remove opiates from a person’s system in a matter of hours.
 This procedure, when conducted correctly, is performed by a medical doctor in a full-service, accredited hospital and is highly effective.
 Waismann Method®, for example, is one of the originators of this procedure.
 The Waismann team has maintained a nearly 98 percent opioid detox success rate since 1998.
 The official Waismann Method® is exclusively located in Southern California, treating patients from around the world, and is the only medical detox provider that offers patients a superior combination of medical care and rapid detox experience under the leadership of a medical director who is board-certified in pain management, anesthesia and addiction.

 For people managing chronic medical conditions, stopping opioid use might mean needing to find other ways to manage pain.
 Pain patients can consult their doctors about non-opioid medications and alternative treatments that may be used for pain management, such as:

 - Non-pharmaceutical options like physical therapy, biofeedback and acupuncture

 For pain patients working with their doctors to find the best treatment options for hyperalgesia and other opioid-related problems, WAISMANN DETOX™ in a full-service hospital can be a viable part of a comprehensive treatment plan.
-Being treated by a medical doctor who has 20 years of experience performing the Waismann treatment of medical detox on a range of patients with various complications can provide the peace of mind needed to pursue the next step in opioid-free chronic pain management.
+Being treated by a medical doctor who has over 23 years of experience performing the Waismann treatment of medical detox on a range of patients with various complications can provide the peace of mind needed to pursue the next step in opioid-free chronic pain management.

 Reviewed by Clare Waismann, Registered Addiction Specialist (RAS), Substance Use Disorder Certified Counselor (SUDCC), founder of Waismann Method® Advanced Treatment for Opiate Dependence